UM-A2SRL/AePW3-LDWG/README.md

 Please note that we were not involved in the updating of these built-up FEMs.
 If you have questions regarding that, please contact Prof. Daniella Raveh (Technion Pazy wing) or Christoph Mertens (TU Delft Pazy wing).

 We used an earlier version of the Pazy wing, known as Pre-Pazy wing, in our SciTech 2021 paper.
-That wing model is not included here because it was discontinued by the AePW3-LDWG.
+That wing model is not included here because it was discontinued.

 ## Riso and Cesnik, AIAA SciTech Forum, 2022